solana-labs/solana/book/src/proposals/booting-from-snapshot.md

 blocktree.
 If not (there was a crash between 2-1 and 2-2), then rewrite the root to blocktree.

+4) On startup, the validator checks that `snapshot_votes` includes votes that prove threshold commitment from the trusted validators on `snapshot_root`.
+See the `Trusted Validator Set` section for details.
+If not, the validator panics and different snapshot must be obtained.

-4) On startup, the validator boots from the snapshot `snapshot_root`, then replays all descendant blocks of `snapshot_root` that exist in this validator's ledger, building banks which are then stored in an output `bank_forks`.
+5) On startup, the validator boots from the `snapshot_root`, then replays all descendant blocks of `snapshot_root` that exist in this validator's ledger, building banks which are then stored in an output `bank_forks`.
 This is done in `blocktree_processor.rs`.
 The root of this `bank_forks` is set to `snapshot_root`.

-5) On startup, the validator calculates the `first_votable_slot` from which it is not locked out for voting.
+6) On startup, the validator calculates the `first_votable_slot` from which it is not locked out for voting.
 Every validator persists its tower state and must consult this state in order to boot safely and resume from a snapshot without being slashed.
 From this tower state and the ancestry information embedded in